-195 Section III(3.1) Rules for the Consideration of Applications.
+Section III(3.1) Rules for the Consideration of Applications.

-196 UNCHR, Refugees and asylum seekers, available in Ukrainian here.
+UNCHR, Refugees and asylum seekers, available in Ukrainian here.

-197 Section II(2)(1) SBGS Instruction.
+Section II(2)(1) SBGS Instruction.

-the assistance of a legal representative.198 In practice, asylum seekers may experience disregard for their applications, a lack of information about the protection system in Ukraine in a language they understand, and the failure to provide an interpreter.
+the assistance of a legal representative.235 In practice, asylum seekers may experience disregard for their applications, a lack of information about the protection system in Ukraine in a language they understand, and the failure to provide an interpreter.236

-In case the border was crossed by the unaccompanied child, the authorised SBGS staff member, taking into account the child's age and individual characteristics, explains to the child the procedure for applying for protection per the legislation of Ukraine and involves an interpreter if necessary.199
+In case the border was crossed by an unaccompanied child, the authorised SBGS staff member, taking into account the child's age and individual characteristics, explains to the child the procedure for applying for protection per the legislation of Ukraine and involves an interpreter if necessary.237